ntcuong777/Installation-Notes/Install-and-Basic-Commands-Docker.md

 + `-p` for port mapping
 + `--name` to indicate the name of container

-We run the Docker image as following sample command:
+We run the Docker image as following a sample command:
+Note: remember to initialize the shared memory size !!
+More references on shared-memory size can be reach at [here](https://github.com/Project-OSRM/osrm-backend/wiki/Configuring-and-using-Shared-Memory)
 ```
 $ docker run -it --gpus all \
 	-v /home/hung/Documents/docker-workspace/10.1-devel-ubuntu18.04/workspace:/home/workspace \
-        --shm-size=<shared-memory-size> \
+        --shm-size=64g \
 	--name container-1.0 \
 	phithangcung/10.1-cudnn7-ubuntu18.04:1.0
 ```